|SJ23 Tech Tip C07, (Updated 2015-07-05, Bob Schimmel, Joe Thomas & Jim Thompson)|

 THERMAL PROTECTION for TABLE - A section of the port leaf of Panache's table was cut out to clear the body of the heater.
 Ooh it hurt to cut such nicely finished wood work!
 However, the cut out section created the required 2" air gap around the heater, thereby keeping the edge of the table cool when it is up.
 Long term heating of the table fiddle shouldn't be a problem.
 However, I will apply duct tape (reflective aluminum) to the fiddle as a precaution.
 I may not be onboard if someone else operates it!
 The top metal plate radiates lots of heat sideways and a lot of hot air passes out of the heat exchanger holes at the top.
 The flame also radiates heat sideways but not nearly as much the plate and the holes at the top.
 At the height shown in my installation, it is quite easy to light or service the burner, which is an important consideration.

 THERMAL PROTECTION for BULKHEAD - Use high temperature fiber washers under the mounting feet to insulate them from the bulkhead (shown below).
 To keep the bulkhead cool I mounted sheet metal behind the heater (shown at left) but I've also seen ceramic tile used.
 This is important if you operate the heater for an extended time, especially if it's a really good book!
 If you use sheet metal, install it loose against the wall so the slight air gap behind it can't conduct the heat to the bulkhead.
 Most of the heat will be reflected if the sheet metal is shiny.
-Panache's installation shown at left is polished aluminum (light sand paper) and the wood bulkhead always stays stone cold.
-Maybe I am anal about this stuff but I regularly check the heater for over heating while it runs.
+Panache's installation shown above is polished aluminum (light sand paper) and the wood bulkhead always stays stone cold.
+Maybe I'm anal about this stuff but I regularly check the heater for over heating while it runs.
 TOP

-STACK - The chimney stack doesn't have to go straight up as shown in Joe's installation at right.
+STACK - The chimney stack doesn't have to go straight up as shown in Joe's installation at left.
 To keep hot exhaust gas away from poly deck lines I installed Panache's deck cap about 8" off to the side of the heater.
 This was beyond the limits of a bender so I cut the stack in two places, 300 each, and welded the assembly back inline.
 Polishing was accomplished with a Dremel tool using successively finer compounds.
 As an alternative to offsetting the deck cap you could use a straight stack and raise the deck cap above the deck lines with a thick wood spacer ring.
 The extra height has the added benefit of keeping more solid water out.
 As you can see in the photo below I offset the stack and raised the deck cap.

 If you wish to make smooth bends then use a stainless steel tube bender on the stack.
 Don't use an electrician's conduit bender as it does not grip the tubing which will kink it due to the properties of stainless steel.
 An alternative to bending is to cut and weld the tubing, especially if the desired turning radius is tighter than the limits of the bender, which is usually a 5" radius.
 Grind the welds smooth to eliminate hot spots, meat hooks and to improve the cosmetics.
 The maximum number of bends allowed are two, 450 each.
 You could split a single 450 bend into two 22.50 bends to achieve a smoother transition, but this complicates the welding more and adds to the labour costs.
 Still, certain installations might require it.
 Leave about a 1/8" air gap between the end of the stack and the bottom inside of the cap for thermal expansion.
 This helps to protect the cap from being pushed up off the deck and maintains the deck seal.

-THERMAL PROTECTION for the DECK HOLE - The deck hole for the chimney must be 2" ID which creates 1/2" clearance all around the 1" OD stack.
+THERMAL PROTECTION for the CHIMNEY DECK HOLE - The deck hole for the chimney must be 2" ID which creates 1/2" clearance all around the 1" OD stack.
 A hole saw is perfect for this job.
 Drill half way through from the top then finish the hole from the bottom.
 The ceiling finishing ring is missing on Joe's chimney at right but it illustrates the installation.
 Seal the exposed deck core in the stack hole with epoxy to maintain the strength.
 If the cap is to be installed where you expect solid water to come over the deck, then I suggest using at least a 2" thick wood spacer ring to minimize the amount of water that can find its way below.
 Taper the sides of the ring to 300 so a deck line can slide over the cap.
 The cap is fastened to the top of the ring with three wood screws and a fibre thermal washer between them.
 Do not use sealant here.
 The wood ring is fastened to the deck with three wood screws from below (inside the cabin) and sealed with Sikaflex to the top of the deck, forming a fillet around the base of the ring to keep water out.
 The thickness of an SJ23 deck adjacent to the mast is 5/8".
 Remember to face the cap opening aft to keep spray out.
 Position the bottom ring mounting screws between the cap screws for maximum strength.
 The stainless steel inside finishing ring also keeps the stack centered in the deck hole and in the chimney cap.
 Use it as a template for the bottom ring mounting screws.
 Judging from the cap diagram the chimney stack ends right at the top, inside the cap.
 This keeps the exhaust fumes from entering the cabin, protecting the crew.
 With all the exhaust gas evacuated outside, the deck hole should stay relatively cool.
 A favourite trick is to line the perimeter of the deck hole and wood ring with thin aluminum or stainless steel sheet metal.
 The metal reflects most of the radiant heat keeping the deck cool.
 This is very important if you operate the heater for an extended time.
 If the chimney stack is a wee bit short of the cap then stuffing loosely crumpled aluminum foil inside the deck hole should create a seal to prevent fumes from entering the cabin.
 If you ever have to service the heater or the stack, remove the heater from the bulkhead and allow the stack to drop out of the cap.
 This maintains the water tight integrity of the cap to the deck.
 If you have to remove the cap then release the three screws on top of the ring, leaving the wood spacer ring sealed to the deck.
 If the cap is sheared off in an accident, seal the deck hole with a rag or tapered wood plug.
 Now aren't you glad you sealed the edge of the deck hole with epoxy!
 TOP

 TO INSTALL THE DECK CAP (Charlie Noble) - Remember to mount the